We Install & Repair Faucets

-We know just how much the sound of “drip drip drip” can drive a person insane.
-But did you know it can also be bad for your wallet?
-A dripping faucet can waste over 5 gallons of water per day!
-Besides making your bathroom and kitchen look attractive, your faucets have the important job of helping to supply the water you need for everyday hand washing, clean and bathing.
-The plumbing pros at Reliant Plumbing can help you repair any issues you are experiencing with your faucets or we can help you select new faucets to upgrade your kitchen or bath.
+Did you know that a dripping faucet can waste over 5 gallons of water per day?
+Your faucets have the important job of helping to supply the water you need for everyday hand washing, cleaning, and bathing.
+At Reliant Plumbing, we can help you repair any issues with your faucets, dripping, cracked, or otherwise.
+We can help you select new faucets to upgrade your kitchen or bath, with several brands to choose from for you home or business.
+We are trained and licensed in all aspects of residential and commercial plumbing.

 What's Wrong With Your Faucet?